($1,647) Cost to ship a car from Baltimore, MD to San Diego, CA

 The time of the year

-Seasonal demand and weather conditions in both Baltimore and San Diego can impact car shipping prices.
+Seasonal demand and weather patterns in Baltimore and San Diego often affect the cost of auto transport.

 Baltimore has long hot summers, cool winters, and a summer peak to annual precipitation.
 Spring and autumn are warm, with spring being the wettest season in terms of the number of precipitation days.